 Four putative class action lawsuits have been filed against Keryx and certain of its former officers (Gregory P. Madison, Scott A. Holmes, Ron Bentsur, and James Oliviero) and consolidated in the Massachusetts District Court, captioned Karth v.
 Keryx Biopharmaceuticals, Inc., et al. (filed October 26, 2016, with an amended complaint filed on February 27, 2017).
 Plaintiff seeks to represent all stockholders who purchased shares of Keryx common stock between May 8, 2013 and August 1, 2016.
 The complaint alleges that Keryx and the named individual defendants violated Sections 10(b) and/or 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder by making allegedly false and/or misleading statements concerning Keryx, its supplier relationships, and future prospects, and that the allegedly misleading statements were not made known to the market until Keryx's August 1, 2016 announcement of an interruption in its supply of Auryxia.
 By order dated July 19, 2018, the Massachusetts District Court granted in part and denied in part the defendants' motion to dismiss the complaint.
 On February 27, 2019, defendants filed a motion for judgment on the pleadings.
-On April 30, 2019, plaintiff filed a motion to further amend his Complaint, and also moved for class certification.

-The Massachusetts District Court has scheduled oral argument on the motions for judgment on the pleadings and class certification for June 19, 2019.
+On April 30, 2019, plaintiff filed a motion to further amend his complaint, and also moved for class certification.
+The Massachusetts District Court heard oral argument on the motions for judgment on the pleadings and class certification on June 19, 2019.
+The court took the motions (as well as plaintiff's motion to further amend the complaint) under advisement.
 The parties are presently engaged in discovery.
 No trial date has been set.